 The “referral resolution rate” is calculated using the following formula:

-RRR (%) = Total closed in referral statuses / total referred back to the firm – total open at referral status X 100
+RRR (%) = Total closed in referral statuses / (Complaints closed in referral statuses + Complaints progressed to case management) X 100

 Non-response rate